nowzee/Monica/README.md

 Monica is a tool to capture and analyse network logs,event like wireshark or elk to find vulnerabilities, attack path and compromission.

+> [!WARNING]
+> The tool is in development and not ready for production some bugs can be present and the program its not stable and not optimized.

 # Installation
 To use monica before the installation, you need to install tshark and after you can build.